 In decades past the boxing world was an even tougher and less forgiving place than it is today, not to mention more crooked.
 Fighters were fighters, not businessmen, and they battled to make a living and to give paying customers the kind of excitement only live fisticuffs can offer.
 No, it wasn’t fair, as the cash flowed for the most part everywhere but into the boxers’ pockets but, at the risk of romanticizing the past, the fight game then wasn’t just about money.
 Pride and respect and glory were part of the stakes, not to mention the excitement of competing against the very best and the thrill of seeing your name in high letters on a big, bright marquee.

 We can only hope Beau Jack fully appreciated these more abstract rewards of his trade, as of the more concrete variety he saw precious little.
 Beau Jack’s real name was Sidney Walker.
-He shined shoes for a living before he started boxing, and so thoroughly was he fleeced of his ring earnings over the years that after his career ended, back he soon went to buffing other people’s leather until it shined like honey.
+He had shined shoes for a living before he started boxing, and so thoroughly was he fleeced of his ring earnings over the years that after his career ended, back he went to buffing other people’s leather until it shined like honey.

 But for the moment we recall the glory days of Beau Jack, when he was young and strong and with his intense, all-action style he brought out the big crowds in Chicago, Philadelphia and New York.
 Few boxers in history have headlined more big-time fight cards than the immensely popular brawler from Augusta, Georgia, who still holds the record for most main events at New York’s Madison Square Garden, an arena once known as the “Mecca of Boxing.”
 And it was there that in the span of a single month he twice took on legendary champion Fritzie Zivic, winning by decision on both occasions.